rdunlop/iuf-membership/README.md

 The application is automatically deployed to staging when CI passes.

-If `master` is merged, it will be deployed to the staging server.
+If `main` is merged, it will be deployed to the staging server.
 On CI, you can `approve` a release to the production server.

 If you want to deploy manually `bundle exec cap staging deploy`